Referrals & Rebates - Medicare, Private Health & NDIS

 Indefinite Referrals-issues & restrictions:

 • Your GP’s intention as to the term of the referral must be clear and obvious.
 If the indefinite term is not clearly identified at the top of the letter or with similar prominence, the referral will probably be filed as a standard GP referral for 12 months.
 If this happens, your child will need a new referral after 12 months.
-Unfortunately, Medicare does not allow us to change a referral back to indefinite once it has recorded a 12-month term on its system.
+Unfortunately, Medicare does not allow us to change a referral term once Medicare has recorded a referral term on its system.

 • Your GP must identify the clinical problems or issues included in the indefinite term.